120 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using a digital app for therapy, so it's likely you can continue your medications, but please confirm with the trial coordinators.

-What data supports the effectiveness of The BRAIN App treatment for dementia?
+What evidence suggests that the BRAIN App is effective for dementia?

 This trial is for individuals aged 65 or older who have been diagnosed with any type of dementia and can speak conversational English.
 It's not suitable for those who've shown rapid decline in the last three months, cannot communicate verbally at all, or have serious visual or hearing impairments.